 - Space Pirates: As stated by Word of God, Reynolds wanted to make Wooden Ships and Iron Men but in SPACE!.
 With appropriate levels of Sci-Fi hardness, of course.

-- Took a Level in Badass: Both Ness sisters over the course of the two first novels.
-Also, the crew of Purple Queen.
+- Took a Level in Badass: Both of the Ness sisters over the course of the two first novels.
+Also, the crew of the Queen Crimson.

 - Well-Intentioned Extremist: Bosa Sennen turns out to be this, after explaining the motivations to the Ness sisters.
 The currency everyone is using, quoins, is apparently sentient - remains of a long-lost alien race that used Brain Uploading to save their souls from an enemy alien race but is now traded by humanity to the various alien races who sell it to said enemy who apparently intends to finish the job.

-- You Can't Go Home Again: Ness sisters.
-After their father dies during Arafura's escape, there is really nothing left on Mazarile for either of them.
+- You Can't Go Home Again: The Ness sisters.
+After their father dies of a heart attack during Arafura's escape from home, there is really nothing left on Mazarile for either of them to return to.